Evidence-based · Trauma-informed · Holistic

 Barcelona only.
 Transportation fee may apply.

 Enter when baby last woke up — the Sleepy Zone Calculator gives you the ideal window to start settling.
-Auto-calculated wake windows, a sleep diary, and daily insights.
-Works in Google Sheets and Excel.
-No app, no subscription.
+Sleep diary, automatic wake windows, and daily insights.
+No app subscription needed.

 I'm a Barcelona-based baby sleep consultant certified at OCN Level 4 through Babyem UK.
 My work is shaped by both professional training and lived experience: after my own traumatic birth and PTSD diagnosis, I became deeply aware that many families need sleep support that feels gentler, safer, and more realistic than standard advice.